bazelbuild/rules_scala/docs/scala_import.md

 This rule reimplements `java_import` without support for ijars, which break Scala macros.
 Generally, ijars don’t help much for external dependencies, which rarely change.

-The jar's compile MANIFEST.MD is stamped with a Target-Label attribute for dependency tracking reporting.
+The jar's compile MANIFEST.MF is stamped with a Target-Label attribute for dependency tracking reporting.
 This behaviour can be changed per `scala_import` target with an attribute or globally with a setting:
 ```